svenberglund/revlookup/README.md

 ... or of course with a window based handler for `.deb` packages if your system has one.\
 **Current installers are tested with recent (2018-2019) versions of Mint, Q4OS and Peppermint.**

-**Disclaimer:** The author/publisher of these executable will assume no responsability for consequences of the installation, execution or removal of `revdns`.
+**Disclaimer:** The author/publisher of these executables/scripts will assume no responsability for consequences of the installation, execution or removal of `revdns`.

 #### dpkg package removal
 ```